 If you’ve collected individual’s information from previous campaigns, then carefully assess if it’s suitable to contact those individuals again with a different campaign.

 If you have gained individual’s information fairly and with specific consent, then all forms of electronic mail can be a fantastic way to communicate with voters.

 An example of what not to do, political party Britain First broke the advertising code in 2016 by, according to the ASA, sending unsolicited messages.
 An article from The Guardian said;

 "One recipient complained to the watchdog because the message – which included links to sign up for membership – had been sent unsolicited.’’

 "…the ASA said there was no evidence to show that the recipient had given explicit consent to receive marketing emails.
 It therefore ruled that the ad breached the advertising code and told Britain First not to send marketing emails to consumers without their explicit consent.’’

-Therefore, it's important that you ensure all the personal data you receive has been gained fairly, otherwise, it may frustrate voters and create unwanted, negative press.
+Therefore, it's important that you ensure all the personal data you receive has been gained with explicit consent, otherwise, it may frustrate voters and create unwanted, negative press.

 Furthermore, these rules have been created to ensure that individuals don’t feel exploited and pestered, so, more than likely, it would be harmful to your campaign to break these rules as it may upset voters.

 On the other hand, it’s important that your party coherently communicates their message with voters and direct marketing, when done properly, can be an incredibly efficient way to do so.
 The main point to take away is to ensure that you’re not contacting anyone who doesn’t want to be contacted and to concentrate on those that do want to be.